Begin Scanning a ServiceNow App

 - For earlier releases (Fuji, Geneva, or Helsinki) enter theServiceNow URL(for example,https://acmecorp.service-now.com/),Client ID, andClient Secret.
 Also, enter theUsernameandPasswordfor your ServiceNow account.

-- (Optional) Give a descriptive name to this app instance and specify additional app settings.
+- (Optional) Give a descriptive name to this app instance.

 - Go toSettingsand select the ServiceNow n instance listed.